17tayyy/Horus/README.md

 # Horus

 Horus is a C2 full setup to manage a botnet and launch attacks.
-This repository contains the **CNC (Command & Control)** panel, where root can manage clients, view logs..., and the users can launch attacks.
+This repository contains the **C2 (Command & Control)** panel, where root can manage clients, view logs..., and the users can launch attacks.

 ## Images